ThucHuynh44/Benchmark-CL_WSI/README.md

 **Note 2:** For the main results, we report balanced accuracy.
 However, for metrics such as FGT, BWT, and Forgetting, we use standard accuracy for their calculation.

+To reproduce Table 2 in the MergeSlide manuscript, please use the checkpoints provided [here](https://drive.google.com/drive/folders/1Bf0-A0M8Si56GQjJR9HeJhef2YVkm3KK?usp=sharing).
+For other tables, please contact me at caodoanh2001 at gmail dot com.

 ## 4. Acknowledgement

 To complete this study, we were inspired by the following code bases: